Warlord sculptor Wojtek concludes his look at how he sculpts as he finishes his Gladiator model. See how the project comes to a conclusion below.

 Hope you enjoyed this tutorial – I hope you have fun trying your own sculpts and conversions – I would love see your progress so please post pictures of your work on the Warlord Games forums!

-Of course, now we have our finished Murmillo Gladiator it would be rude for us not to release him ouldn’t it!
-You can get your hands on the new miniature here.
+Of course, now we have our finished Myrmillo Gladiator it would be rude for us not to release him wouldn’t it!

 I may be back with more tips on how to sculpt in the future but for now it’s down to you!